rpcpool/yellowstone-faithful/compactindex36/README.md

 # a fast flat-file index for constant datasets

+This is a fork of the original project at https://github.com/firedancer-io/radiance/tree/main/pkg/compactindex The following changes have been made:
+  - The package has been renamed to `compactindex36` to avoid conflicts with the original package
+  - The values it indexes are 36-bit values instead of 8-bit values.
+This allows to index CIDs (in particular sha256+CBOR CIDs) directly.

 This package specifies a file format and Go implementation for indexing constant datasets.

 *`compactindex` …*